-1.8 • SPECIAL STAGE COMMANDER
+1.8 SPECIAL STAGE COMMANDER

 The Special Stage Commanders should have full knowledge of the special stage(s) assigned to them, at the earliest possible time before the event.
-They shall receive copies of the appropriate sections of the event safety plan to their stage, including set-up diagrams, spectator parking and viewing areas.
-Early inclusion in 'draft' copies of the safety plan keeps the stage commander informed of the event planning, and allows them to contribute to the final safety plan.
+They shall receive copies of the appropriate sections of the event safety dossier for their stage, including set-up diagrams, spectator parking and viewing areas.
+Early inclusion in 'draft' copies of the special stage safety plan keeps the stage commander informed of the event planning, and allows them to contribute to the final special stage.
 It is the Stage Commander's responsibility to ensure that their special stage is prepared to run in accordance with the set-up plans and that the spectator zones match these accurately.

-On the day it is their responsibility to ensure that all marshals are positioned as per the safety plan and that the marshals have received a briefing on their duties from either the Stage Commander or the relevant sector official.
+On the day it is their responsibility to ensure that all marshals are positioned as per the special stage safety plan and that the marshals have received a briefing on their duties from either the Stage Commander or the relevant sector official.